HSBC delays decision on whether to leave London

 "The ring fence can play an important part in enabling greater confidence in the system," Jenkins said.

-Both executives urged regulators and MPs to provide clarity on their plans as soon as possible.
+Both executives urged regulators and lawmakers to provide clarity on their plans as soon as possible.

 Britain launched a parliamentary inquiry into its banks in July, after Barclays acknowledged manipulating key interest rates, the latest in a long line of scandals which have rocked the industry.